Anxiety / Panic

 Temporarily feeling anxious is perfectly normal.
 It’s the way the body responds when it thinks it’s being threatened.
 Not only do we experience fear or emotional discomfort, we also experience an increased heart rate, rapid breathing, increased body temperature, nausea, etc. This is a healthy body’s way of putting itself on alert when there’s a threat.
 However, if you are anxious so often, or so intensely, that it affects your ability to feel happy or relaxed, then you may have an Anxiety Disorder.

 When feeling overly anxious, most people try to ignore the feeling, control it, or avoid things that trigger it.
 This only makes the anxiety stronger.
 The key to reducing anxiety problems is to help people recognize that their anxiety is triggered by emotions they may not even be aware of.
-When one can identify these emotions, and is given tools to deal with them in a healthy manner, the individual’s anxiety is greatly diminished.
+When one can identify these emotions, and develops tools to deal with them in a healthy manner, the individual’s anxiety is greatly diminished.

 Although they seem extremely unusual, panic attacks are actually a very common event, and most people will experience a panic attack in some form or another at least once in their life.
 Panic attacks occur when our brain mistakenly interprets our healthy response as an anxiety situation, suddenly sending improper impulses to the rest of our body to respond with fear.
 Once the individual understands that what they are experiencing is a panic attack, not a dangerous life threatening event, or that he or she is not “going crazy” or about to die, then the symptoms begin to subside.